joomla-projects/vagrant-joomla-testing/README.md

 Just open ./joomla/install folder in your hosts local IDE like PhpStorm and start editing, the folders are linked to the vagrant virtual machine.

+### Local ports

+If you want to open the site with your hosts browser just navigate to http://localhost:4242

 ### Passwords

 For the joomla user: `joomla`